-People of Asian descent tend to struggle with ALDH2 deficiency more than others.
-One 2010 study linked the domestication of rice in China to the gene change.
+People of Asian descent tend to struggle with ALDH2 deficiency more than other people.

 In some cases, alcohol intolerance is caused by histamine intolerance or sulfite intolerance.
 Added preservatives tend to worsen the effects of wine and other types of alcohol.